 Don’t get discouraged by the mess

 An inevitable side effect of decluttering is that it will get extremely messy along the way.
 When I first started decluttering 2 years ago, I hit this stage pretty quickly.
 It’s very hard to stay motivated when a not too messy room suddenly looks like a tornado went through it.
 However, this temporary mess is a part of decluttering.
 After all, you need to pile up everything into one spot in order to sort through it.
 This process does indeed create an overwhelming pile of crap that will make you question why you are doing this.
 Don’t get sucked into the negativity of this.
-Just remember that it will get better, you just need to see the process through to the end.
+Remember that it will get better, you need to see the process through to the end.

 Don’t let emotions get in the way

 Okay, this one can be difficult, especially when dealing with sentimental clutter.
 When it comes to decluttering, sometimes you have to be brutal.
 It’s okay to keep some sentimental items, but just remember, that if they have been sitting in a box tucked away somewhere for the last few years, then chances are you really don’t need those things.
 One area where a lot of people seem to struggle is items that were gifted to them.
 They believe that they can’t get rid of those items because they might upset the person who gifted them.
 The truth is, the person won’t care.